Canada Picks the GlobalEye — Boeing’s Second NATO Loss in Two Weeks

 A Canadian airframe with Swedish ears

-The GlobalEye is unusual among modern AEW platforms: it uses a corporate jet — the Bombardier Global 6000 — rather than a re-engined airliner.
+The GlobalEye is unusual among modern AEW platforms: it uses a corporate jet — Bombardier’s Global 6000, or the newer Global 6500 in the Canadian offer — rather than a re-engined airliner.
 The endurance numbers are the giveaway.
-The Global 6000 cruises at Mach 0.85, climbs faster than most narrow-body airliners, and can stay aloft for over 11 hours unrefueled.
+The Global airframe cruises at Mach 0.85, climbs faster than most narrow-body airliners, and can stay aloft for over 11 hours unrefueled.
 Mount the Erieye ER radar dorsal “ski beam” on top and you have a sensor platform that can patrol a third of the Canadian Arctic on a single sortie.

 Saab GlobalEye AEW&C in flight